 Use With More and Less Commands

-While working more than one text file with more or less commands cat provides practical solution to pipe all files contents.
+While working more than one text file with more or less commands cat provides a practical solution to pipe all files contents.

 $ cat myshell.sh myscan | less